-- Ice—applied to local area of sting or bite to decrease swelling
+- Ice—applied to area of sting or bite.
+Can help to decrease swelling.

-- Corticosteroid medications—for more severe swelling, itching, nasal congestion, and sneezing
+- Corticosteroid medicine—for more severe swelling, itching, nasal congestion, and sneezing.

-- Bronchodilators—inhalers that can be used to decrease asthma -like symptoms, such as wheezing, coughing, and shortness of breath
+- Bronchodilators—inhaled medicine that can help to treat asthma.
+Can reduce wheezing, coughing, and shortness of breath.

 - Try to avoid places where stinging insects are common.

-- Be very careful when doing yard or garden work.
+- Be careful when doing yard or garden work.
 Beware when hiking in the forest.

-- Don't wear scented products.
+- Avoid wearing scented products.
 Perfumes can attract stinging insects.

 - Avoid having carpeting, curtains, or other fabric that may gather dust in your home.
 This is very important in the room where you sleep.

-- Vacuum and wet mop your floors frequently.
+- Vacuum and wet mop your floors often.